ServiceStackApps/Chat-React/README.md

 ### Listening to Actions

 In the `User` component we start to see a glimpse of this with the `Actions.userSelected` that's triggered whenever a users name is clicked.
-Effectively this is just raising an event visible to the rest of the application which any component can listen to and react upon.
+Effectively this is just raising an event visible to the rest of the application which any component can listen to and handle.

 In this case the `Footer` component is interested whenever a user is clicked so it can pre-populate the Chat TextBox with the users name, ready to send a private message.
 For this we use [Reflux](https://github.com/spoike/refluxjs)'s convenience `listenTo` mixin to listen to a specific action: